Amina Hamza Bazaar: History

 After the revolt of 1857, the rule of the Nawabs came to an end and the Aminabad came under British rule.
 After the mutiny of 1857, the entire area came under the rule of the British.
 Later in 1905, Lt.
-Governor Sir Sir James Latouche, visited Aminabad and ordered it's renovation.
-It was then that Latouche Road leading to this market came into existence and until date is called so.
+Governor Sir Sir James Latouche, visited Aminabad and ordered its renovation.
+It was then that Latouche Road leading to this market came into existence and to date is called so.
 The renovated Aminabad was inaugurated by Sir Latouche himself in 1911.

 Meanwhile, Babu Ganga Prasad Varma came to live in Aminabad in 1910 and designed the market with big corridors, so that roads could be used for walking.
-Ganga Prasad memorial hall was built by him for public functions.
+Ganga Prasad Memorial Hall was built by him for public functions.
 He was the one who came up with the idea of constructing Goonge Nawab Park.

-In 1912 the British government made a master plan for this area and, as per the plan, roads on all the four side of this park were laid out and the park came to be known as Aminuddaulah Park.
-In the following years the importance and stature of Chowk and Nakhas bazaar started receding and Aminabad gained ascendancy, and Aminuddaulah Park became not only the talk of the town but the nation itself.
+In 1912 the British government made a master plan for this area and, as per the plan, roads on all four sides of this park were laid out and the park came to be known as Aminuddaulah Park.
+In the following years, the importance and stature of Chowk and Nakhkhas bazaar started receding and Aminabad gained ascendancy, and Aminuddaulah Park became not only the talk of the town but the nation itself.
 In 1928 it was at this park where during the struggle for independence the freedom fighters first hoisted the tri-colour.
 That eventful day was followed by the address to the nation by Mahatma Gandhi for the civil disobedience movement.
 Many more leaders including Jawahar Lal Nehru, Atal Bihari Bajpayee and Subhash Chandra Bose gave fiery speeches for independence at this platform.

-The huge congregation that had gathered at Aminuddaulah Park to listen to Jawahar Lal Nehru was brutally lathi-charged by the British force and several people, including Nehru, got hurt.
+The huge congregation that had gathered at Aminuddaulah Park to listen to Jawahar Lal Nehru was brutally lathi-charged by the British force and several people, including Nehru, were hurt.
 Gulab Singh Lodhi had climbed up a tree in the park and hoisted the tri-colour flag.
 The British police shot him down and later on his statue was installed in the centre of the park and still stands there.
 The park by now had acquired the name of Jhandewala Park because flags of various Indian political parties fluttered here.